Bulgaria Crypto Tax

 VAT

-Crypto companies registered in Bulgaria are legally required to obtain a VAT number prior to starting their business activities.
-The standard VAT rate in Bulgaria is currently set at 20%.
+Under Bulgarian law, crypto companies are required to register for a VAT number prior to the start of their business activity.
+As of now, the standard VAT rate is 20%.

 Social security contributions

-Regardless of the specifics of planned crypto activities, crypto companies operating in Bulgaria must also take into account the rates for social security contributions.
-The contributions are collected to cover such categories as pension, disability and sickness benefits, maternity leave and insurance for injuries at work.
-The payments are made monthly and are split (in this case, into uneven parts) between the employer and the employee.
+Regardless of the concrete variant of planned crypto activity, crypto entities operating in Bulgaria should also take into consideration the rates for social security contributions.
+Contributions are to be levied for pension, disability and sickness benefits, maternity leave, and insurance against accidents at work.
+The latter are paid on a monthly basis and are divided, in this case unevenly, between the employer and the employee.

 Withholding tax

-The withholding tax rate in Bulgaria is set at 10% of monthly gross salary.
-It is to be filed and paid to the state by the employer.
+The withholding tax in Bulgaria amounts to 10% of the monthly gross salary, to be filed and paid to the state by the employer.

 Tax credit and incentives